Festival Republic Limited

 b.
 Liaison with charities with expertise in combating Modern Slavery to ensure we are continuously evolving our approach in line with the highest industry standards; and

 c.
 Provision of specialist training for certain staff members who are best placed to identify risks of modern slavery and human trafficking, in order to ensure a high level of understanding.

 Each of our suppliers is expected to adhere to our high standards.
 Our procurement process ensures that key suppliers comply with all necessary laws and regulations; they are required to:

 a. take reasonable steps to protect the health and ensure the safety of their own workforce and all workers in their supply chain;

-b. when performing their obligations to us, not use or allow to be used any slavery;
+b. when performing their obligations to us, not use or allow use of any slavery practices;

 c. comply with all local laws and best practices with regard to the suitability of employee working conditions;

 d. allow their workforce the freedom to leave their employment without the threat of deterrents;